Protecting Your Business from Disruption: The Role of Business Continuity Planning

 To have a proper business continuity plan, it's essential first to conduct a risk assessment.
 This requires identifying potential risks that could happen in your workplace.
 Evaluating and measuring the likelihood of such events happening to your organization is equally important.
 This enables the development of contingency measures for various disaster scenarios, including natural and human-made incidents.

-See also The Role of Penetration Testing in Cybersecurity
+See also The Role of Goal-Setting in Accurately Assessing Performance

 Crisis Management Team